kevinwlu/iot/lesson8/README.md

 # <a href="https://goo.gl/ibFiqR">Lesson 8</a>: Data Analysis

-# Install NumPy, SciPy, Matplotlib, pandas, and dependencies on a Raspberry Pi
+# Install SciPy, Matplotlib, pandas, and dependencies on a Raspberry Pi

 sudo apt-get update